Raising Awareness of Mouth Cancer

 The importance of Mouth Cancer Action Month

 In the UK, more than 8,300 people were diagnosed with mouth cancer last year.
-Globally there are in excess of 300,000 new cases every year.
-The number of people being diagnosed with mouth cancer has grown by around a third in the last decade, making it one of very few cancers which are predicted to increase further in the coming years.
+Globally, there are in excess of 300,000 new cases every year.
+The number of people being diagnosed with mouth cancer has grown by around a third in the last decade.
+This makes it one of very few cancers which are predicted to increase further in the coming years.

 What causes mouth cancer?